Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 1 - Lima

-Miraflores has an abundance of trendy cafes and great restaurants all situated amongst seafront parks and boardwalks.
+The Miraflores neighbourhood has an abundance of trendy cafes and great restaurants all situated amongst seafront parks and boardwalks.
 In the evening, here is where you will find thriving bars, clubs, and live music venues.

-Just make sure to be by the waterfront for sunset as you are in for a treat.
+Make sure to be by the waterfront for sunset as you are in for a treat.
 Grab a spot near the edge of the cliffs and watch the sun go down as paragliders circle above and surfers catch the last waves of the day.

-Day 2-3 - Paracas
+Day 2-4 - Ica

 Day 5-7 - Arequipa

 Colca Canyon will take two days out of this two-week South America itinerary but it’s definitely worth it.
 Trekking down into the second deepest canyon in the world is an experience like no other.
-You’ll spend most of your time picking your jaw up off the floor as you walk around in awe of the canyon’s vastness.

 Day 8-10 - Cusco and Machu Picchu